indyhall/mastodon-welcome-bot/README.md

 # Mastodon Welcome Bot
 This is a Mastodon bot that sends out a welcome toot to new users, brought to you by [jawns.club](https://jawns.club).

+Because Mastodon's API doesn't currently have a route for getting an array of accounts in an instance, this bot queries the followers of an account and pages through for any have been created in the last x days (see configuration below).
+This means that you'll want `ACCOUNT_ID` to be an account that is auto-followed by all new users.

 # Installation

 Requires: